wincax88/socorro-collector/docs/breakpad_reporting.rst

    Still a good idea to do a pass on removing null bytes.

 5. Content-length for HTTP POST request.

-   TODO: Go through all the existing collector code to see if it *always* uses a Content-Length to determine the end of the data.

 6. Crash reports can contain instructions on throttling.